-During the water supply survey, an ISO field representative will interview the official responsible for the water department, water utility, or private water companies that supply the community.
+During the water supply survey, a field representative will interview the official responsible for the water department, water utility, or private water companies that supply the community.
 The representative will also:

 - review various documents and records

 - determine needed fire flow and hydrant test locations

 - obtain hydrant flow-test results or hydraulic modeled flow-test data

 - determine frequency of hydrant inspection and flow-testing programs

 Our field representative will review details and records of all water supply facilities and operations.
 The representative will examine a current water utility map to identify the locations of:

 - new and existing supply or storage facilities

 Our field representative will review all pump facilities to examine the water pumping equipment.